Quick Start Guide

 Figure 1: Frequency Plan-

-Region: Select the frequency band that correspons to your country/region.
+Region: Select the frequency band that corresponds to your country/region.
 Each region applies LoRaWAN® standard limitations and default values for frequencies and channels.

 -